 As the blog title says, you can feel very small in the shadow of something so immense.
 Just one more thing cycling can do for you.
 Put you in your place, in a very awesome sort of way.

 Visiting the Tour de France isn’t all about riding the same roads as the race and being in huge crowds all day long.
 It’s also about the things that make France special, like trying to figure out why anyone would build roads in the crazy places they do.
-Oh yeah, there’s the food too, especially if you like the type of meat that hangs on one of those big rotating thingees and the scrape the meet off in layers.
+Oh yeah, there’s the food too, especially if you like the type of meat that hangs on one of those big rotating thingees and they scrape it off in layers.

 I discovered that amazing piece of road, the Combe Laval/Col de la Machine, 5 or 6 years ago on a trip with Kevin.
 It was a beast of a climb, but that ridiculous road with the incredible views (shown in the photo at the top) made it worthwhile.
 But, the climb getting there was really grueling (Col de la Machine) and the payoff, the cliff road above, actually came too early in the ride.
 So I made some improvements. 🙂